 A Spark application consists of a driver program and executor processes running on worker nodes in your Spark cluster.
 When an application uses the Greenplum-Spark Connector to load a Greenplum Database table into Spark, the driver program initiates communication with the Greenplum Database master node via JDBC to request metadata information.
 This information helps the Connector determine where the table data is stored in Greenplum Database, and how to efficiently divide the data/work among the available Spark worker nodes.

 Greenplum Database stores table data across segments.
-A Spark application using the Greenplum-Spark Connector identifies a specific Greenplum Database table column as a partition column.
+A Spark application using the Greenplum-Spark Connector to load a Greenplum Database table identifies a specific table column as a partition column.
 The Connector uses the data values in this column to assign specific table data rows on each Greenplum Database segment to one or more Spark partitions.

 Figure: Greenplum-Spark Connector Architecture